Connect with others who understand.

 How Is Opioid Use Disorder Diagnosed?

 Diagnosing OUD isn’t based on one single test.
-It requires a thorough evaluation of your symptoms by a healthcare provider.
+A healthcare provider will carefully evaluate your symptoms.
 One of the main tools they use is the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition, Text Revision (DSM-5-TR).
 The DSM-5-TR is a manual published by the American Psychiatric Association that outlines criteria to help healthcare providers diagnose mental health and substance use disorders.

 DSM-5-TR Diagnostic Criteria for Opioid Use Disorder

-The DSM-5-TR identifies 11 symptoms that might indicate an OUD.
-These symptoms reflect a pattern of opioid drug use that might lead to problems.
+The DSM-5-TR identifies 11 symptoms that might indicate OUD.
+These symptoms reflect a pattern of opioid drug use that may lead to problems.

 To be diagnosed with OUD, you must have at least two of the following symptoms within a 12-month period:

-• Craving opioids or having a strong urge to use opioids
+• Craving opioids or having a strong urge to use them

 • Struggling to meet responsibilities at work, school, or home because of opioid use

-• Continuing opioid use despite the impact on your relationships with loved ones
+• Continuing to use opioids despite problems in your relationships

-• Cutting back or giving up social, work, or recreational activities because of opioid use
+• Giving up social, work, or recreational activities because of opioid use

-• Using opioids in situations where it’s physically unsafe, such as driving under the influence
+• Using opioids in unsafe situations, such as while driving

-• Continuing to use opioids despite physical or mental health problems that are likely caused by or made worse by opioids
+• Continuing to use opioids despite physical or mental health problems they cause or worsen

-• Developing tolerance to opioids (when you need more opioids to get the same effect or notice less impact from the same amount)
+• Developing tolerance (needing more opioids to get the same effect)

-• Experiencing withdrawal (also called opioid withdrawal syndrome) or using opioids to prevent or relieve withdrawal symptoms
+• Experiencing withdrawal symptoms or using opioids to avoid or relieve them

 People who take prescribed opioids for a medical condition under proper medical care may still develop tolerance and withdrawal.
-In this case, the criteria alone may not point to OUD and should be considered within the broader clinical picture.
+In these cases, those symptoms alone are not enough to diagnose OUD.
+A healthcare provider will consider the full clinical picture before making a diagnosis.

 Opioid Use Disorder Severity